 I started teaching as an adjunct professor at American University in 2008 while I was still working at USA Today.
 My first class was a Digital Skills class where I taught a basic introduction to digital video.
 Since then, I’ve taught a number of courses in video production, web development, and writing for communications to undergraduate and graduate students.

 I take a hands-on approach to learning, teaching practical skills and holding extensive lab hours as students learn the basics of using equipment and software.
-Because I teach in a journalism program, we emphasize these skills as merely a tool to the overall goal of telling compelling stories.
+Because I teach in a journalism program, we emphasize these skills as merely a tool in the overall goal of telling compelling stories.

-My favorite classes have been our Backpack Documentary classes — a capstone for our Broadcast students and a requirement for our weekend Masters program.
+My favorite courses have been our Backpack Documentary classes — a capstone for our Broadcast students and a requirement for our weekend Master's program.
 In the class, students produce a compelling video documentary on a story of their choosing.
 The class unfolds as more of a workshop and seminar where students are responsible for hitting production goals like writing a proposal, shooting interviews and b-roll, and producing a rough edit for class feedback.

 Ready to get to work?
 Let's start building a strategy to acheive your goals.